-Students scope, develop, plan and execute an in-depth practical project to deliver value in transportation, engineering management or humanitarian/disaster management, usually for an organization familiar to them.
-They work in consultation with the course instructor, and usually other faculty and other representatives in a committee selected by the student and instructor.
+TEM 900: Capstone (To be taken upon the successful completion of all other courses) Students scope, develop, plan and execute an in-depth practical project to deliver value in transportation management, engineering management or humanitarian/disaster management, usually for an organization familiar to them.
+They work in consultation with the course instructor, and other faculty and representatives as appropriate in a committee selected by the student and instructor.
 Using knowledge acquired in the program, they devise and present workable solutions to resolve problems in their respective target enterprise.

 TEM 610: International Transportation Law

-Focused on legal issues in transportation, logistics and supply chain management in the globalized economy.
-Topics include: Freight charges liability; loss, damage and delay claims, billing disputes, overcharge and undercharge claims; bills of lading; the freight classification system; cargo insurance; applicable international legal treaties and conventions; and the current state of international transportation law.
+Explores legal issues in transportation, logistics and supply chain management in a globalized economy.
+Topics include freight charges liability; loss, damage and delay claims, billing disputes, over-charge and undercharge claims; bills of lading; freight classification system; cargo insurance; applicable international legal treaties and conventions; and the current state of international transportation law.

-Systems Engineering Management introduces students to the principles and processes of systems engineering, from concept development through system integration, testing and life cycle support.
-The course explores a disciplined approach to identifying user needs, translating those needs into a complete system specification, and verifying the requirements are met.
+TEM 700: Systems Engineering Management Introduces students to the principles and processes of systems engineering, from concept development through system integration, testing and life cycle support.
+The course explores a disciplined approach to identifying user needs, translating those needs into a complete system specification, and verifying that requirements are met.
 A team project related to deployment of a large-scale complex system is used to demonstrate the integrated nature of systems engineering.

-Building on the above introduction, this course will consider in greater depth the humanitarian system as a whole and the resulting tensions.
-In doing so, it will compare and contrast the actions and activities with those found in the commercial and military counterparts that will be found operating alongside the humanitarian logistic network.
-It will, in particular, focus on the issue of the development and maintenance of inter-personal and inter-organisational trust as a critical success factor within the post-disaster response.
+TEM 810: Rapid and Slow Onset Disaster Management This course considers in greater depth the humanitarian system as a whole and the resulting tensions.
+It compares and contrasts the actions and activities with those found in the commercial and military counterparts that will be found operating alongside the humanitarian logistic network, and focuses on the issue of the development and maintenance of inter-personal and inter-organizational trust as a critical success factor within the post-disaster response.